-- People have built tabletop models of material handling systems that are miniature versions of the facility, not unlike electric train sets, to consider the effect on performance of alternative layouts, vehicle routes, and transport equipment. - A full-scale version of a fast-food restaurant placed inside a warehouse to experiment with different service procedures was described by Swart and Donno (1981).
-In fact, most large fast-food chains now have full-scale restaurants in their corporate office buildings for experimentation with new products and services. - Simulated control rooms have been developed to train operators for nuclear power plants. - Physical flight simulators are widely used to train pilots.
+- People have built tabletop models of material handling systems that are miniature versions of the facility, not unlike electric train sets, to consider the effect on performance of alternative layouts, vehicle routes, and transport equipment. - A full-scale version of a fast-food restaurant placed inside a warehouse to experiment with different service procedures was described by Swart and Donno (1981). - Simulated control rooms have been developed to train operators for nuclear power plants. - Physical flight simulators are widely used to train pilots.
 There are also flightsimulation computer programs, with which you may be familiar in game form, that represent purely logical models executing inside a computer.
 Further, physical flight simulators might have computer screens to simulate airport approaches, so they have elements of both physical and computer-simulation models.